manishvenu/Apostle_Islands_Ice_Cover_Model_Development/README.md

 ### Usage

-The model was run with RStudio on Windows 11 (Verified with most updated versions of R, RStudio, and Windows on 7/11/2023).
+The model was run with RStudio on Windows 11 (Verified with the most updated versions of R, RStudio, and Windows on 7/11/2023).
 There are two ways to run this project.

 Preferred Method: Run the Model with Precompiled Ice Cover Data